 The Foundation has these policies and procedures in place to address any concerns raised in respect of the welfare and safety of children or adults, along with other processes such as whistleblowing and feedback mechanisms.

 We have also worked with the children and young people who attend our sessions to create a code of conduct for all our activities.
 This is designed to help everyone taking part stay safe and enjoy themselves.
 You can view this code of conduct in the graphic below.

 If you would like to view any of our safeguarding policies and procedures, they are available to download below.

 Everyone has a duty to safeguard the welfare of children and adults at risk.

-The Trust has a number of people trained and ready to deal with matters of abuse, harassment or bullying involving vulnerable individuals.
+The Foundation has a number of people trained and ready to deal with matters of abuse, harassment or bullying involving vulnerable individuals.